rkasper/pianopractice/README.md

 - What exercises should I practice right now?
 - In what sequence of keys should I practice them?

+## Dev & test notes
+- To run unit tests:

+`$ venv/bin/python pianopractice/test/tests.py`

 ## Environment variables
+We use a number of environment variables to configure the server.
+It's OK to stare secrets in environments variables - just make sure you don't commit any of them to the repository.
 - `CELLAR_ADDON_HOST=some.host.name`: Specifies the hostname of our S3 external storage.
-In production, Clever Cloud injects this for us automatically.
+In production, DigitalOcean injects this for us automatically.
-- `CELLAR_ADDON_KEY_ID=RandomLookingString`: Specifies the Clever Cloud addon key ID for Cellar, Clever Cloud's S3 clone.
-In production, Clever Cloud injects this for us automatically.
+- `CELLAR_ADDON_KEY_ID=RandomLookingString`: Specifies our S3 key.
+In production, DigitalOcean injects this for us automatically.
-- `CELLAR_ADDON_KEY_SECRET=RandomLookingString`: Specifies the Clever Cloud addon key secret for Cellar, Clever Cloud's S3 clone.
-In production, Clever Cloud injects this for us automatically.
+- `CELLAR_ADDON_KEY_SECRET=RandomLookingString`: Specifies our S3 secret key.
+In production, DigitalOcean injects this for us automatically.
 - `MAGIC_PUBLISHABLE_API_KEY=pk_live_RandomLookingString`: Specifies the publishable API key for Magic, our authentication provider
 - `MAGIC_SECRET_KEY=sk_live_RandomLookingString`: Specifies the secret key for Magic, our authentication provider
 - `MOCK_DB=true`: If this environment variable exists, use a fake in-memory database. *Do not set in production.*